deloatchj/TellMeWhyReproduced/README.md

+#Using Commonsense Knowledge to Answer Why-Questions Reproducibility Report
+Jerrica Deloatch, Christopher Johnson, Robert Johnson Reproducibility Summary

 # KnowWhy

 This repository contains all the relevant code and artifacts for the paper - Using Commonsense Knowledge to Answer Why Questions (Lal et al, EMNLP 2022)

 ## Setup

+Please visit https://zenodo.org/record/7709865#.ZAkw-i-B35g to download the models, data and other artifacts associated with the paper.
+Once the zip file has been downloaded and unzipped at the desired location, please follow the instructions below:
 ```
 conda create --name emnlp python=3.9
 conda activate knowwhy